andrevidela/Research-report/Thesis/index.md

 ### Ensuring Uniqueness

-The final piece of the puzzle is to ensure variables are _unique_, and for this we are going to use the property that linear variables that have been constructed in scope are unique:
+The final piece of the puzzle is to ensure variables are _unique_, and for this, we are going to use the property that linear variables that have been constructed in scope are unique:

 ```haskell
 let 1 v = MkValue 3 in